clojurists-together/clojuriststogether.org/content/news/2020/q3-2020-funding-announcement.md

 - Integration of clojure.spec into babashka
 - Add support for clojure.datafy
 - Port tests to Windows
-- Investigate possiblity of implementing reify and deftype
+- Investigate possibility of implementing reify and deftype
 - Smaller sci CLJS builds by configuration
 - More control over duration / interrupts